 The SVM-HMM learning module loads the feature file from the previous stage, and aggregate the features to fit the required input format of the SVM-HMM learner program.
 However, most features from the previous stage are real values, but SVM-HMM only takes discrete performance features\footnote{SVM-HMM is initially designed for tasks like part-of-speech tagging, in which real value or binary features are used to predict discrete part-of-speech tags.}, so quantization is required.
-There are many possible way to quantize the features, each will result in different output, here we will present a quantizer design for demonstration purpose: for each performance feature, the mean and standard deviation from all training samples are calculated first.
+There are many possible way to quantize the features; each will result in different outputs.
+Here we introduce a quantizer design as an example: For each performance feature, the mean and standard deviation from all training samples are calculated first.
 The range between mean minus or plus four standard deviations is divided into 128 uniform intervals.
-Values over than mean plus four standard deviations are quantized into the 128th bin, and values below mean minus four standard deviations are quantized into the 1st bin.
-The number of intervals decides how fine-grain the quantization is, if the number is too low, subtle expressions will be lost due to high quantization error.
+Values greater than the mean value plus four standard deviations are quantized into the 128th bin, and values smaller than the mean value minus four standard deviations are quantized into the 1st bin.
+The number of intervals decides how fine-grain the quantization is, if the number is too small, subtle expressions will be lost due to high quantization error.
 However, if the number is too large, there will be too few samples for each interval, which is bad from a statistical learning perspective.
 Also the training process will take a lot of CPU and memory resources without significant gain in prediction accuracy.
-The range of four standard deviation is chosen by trail and error, a narrower range will make most of the extreme values be quantized into the largest of smallest bin, so the performance will have a lot of saturated values.
-But a very large range will make the interval between each quantization bin too large, rising the quantization error. %Feature values below mean minus three standard deviations are quantized to the lowest bin, while values larger than mean plus three standard deviations are quantized to the highest bin.
+The range of four standard deviation is chosen by trial and error, a narrower range will make most of the extreme values be quantized into the largest of smallest bin, so the performance will have a lot of saturated values.
+But a very large range will make the interval between each quantization bin too large, rising the quantization error. %Feature values smaller than the mean value minus three standard deviations are quantized to the lowest bin, while values greater than the mean value plus three standard deviations are quantized to the highest bin.
 The range of three standard deviation and 1024 intervals are chosen by experience, which can be modified to fit different corpus.
-The mean, standard deviation and number of intervals information are stored in a file for the performing phase to dequantize the output.
+The information of mean, standard deviation and number of intervals are stored in a file for the performing phase to dequantize the output.

-The theoretical background of SVM-HMM is already mentioned in Section \ref{sec:svm-hmm}.
+The theoretical background of SVM-HMM has already been mentioned in Section \ref{sec:svm-hmm}.
 We leverage Thorsten Joachims's implementation called $SVM^{hmm}$ \cite{Joachims2008}. $SVM^{hmm}$ is an implementation of structural SVMs for sequence tagging \cite{svm2003} using the training algorithm described in \cite{svm2005} and \cite{svm2009}.
 The $SVM^{hmm}$ package contains a SVM-HMM training program called \texttt{svm\_hmm\_learn} and a prediction program called \texttt{svm\_hmm\_classify}.
-For architectural simplicity, we train one model for each performance feature, each model uses all the score features to predict a single performance feature.
-The \texttt{svm\_hmm\_learn} read the features from a file in the following format:
+For architectural simplicity, we train one model for each performance feature; each model uses all the score features to predict a single performance feature.
+The \texttt{svm\_hmm\_learn} reads the features from a file in the following format:

-Each line represents features for a note in time order, format as
+Each line represents features for a note in time order, and the format is as

 \begin{lstlisting}[style=nonumbers]